bdsmgeek/.com/shibari/me/README.md

 ### Nerve Damage

-Nerve Damage is possible at any time with rope, keeping aware of your body and communicating sharp pains, and any loss of sensation to mitigate the problems that could arise from it.
+Nerve Damage is possible at any time with any type of rope suspended or not.

+Keeping aware of your body and communicating sharp pains, and any loss of sensation to mitigate the problems that could arise from it.

 To check most arm nerves you can do a hand check: